In 2022, tuition for full-time students at Rasmussen College Fargo was $10,593 a year.

-If this information makes going to college feel scary, remember, the displayed price of tuition does not always give you all the info you need to know how much you will actually have to pay for college.
-Many students find the actual cost of college is way less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make theprice of collegefeel more doable until you're done with college.
+If this information makes going to college seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make the amount you do have to pay out of pocket more manageable until you've finishing school and found a job.

 Rasmussen College Fargo is a private institution, so it has the same tuition for students from North Dakota as it does for students who live in other states.